 Resorts that offer “interchangeable parent passes” or “parent switch” tickets have been a lifesaver during this period in our lives.
 These programs allow two parents to share a single day lift ticket and trade off skiing and caring for young kids at no extra cost.
 Not making two parents each pay full price for a half day of skiing is a hallmark of a ski resort that gets it.

 Note that sometimes these passes are not well-publicized or listed on the resort’s website, so always call and ask before a trip.
 Fewer and fewer resorts seem to be offering this benefit as time goes by so snag it while it lasts.
 For example, about half the resorts in Lake Tahoe offered this benefit in 2018, but only one ski resort in the area does now in 2023.

 5. Search for Resorts with Kids Clubs and Day Care.

 Another ski resort amenity that solved my family’s toddler dilemma the past few years is on-site child care.
 Only a very few ski resorts have day care centers for babies, toddlers, and younger kids just not quite ready for ski school.
 Because it is less commonly available, it is truly a sign of an extra family-friendly resort.

-I’ve personally spotted these centers at family-friendly resorts like Heavenly in California, Deer Valley and Park City in Utah, Vail in Colorado, and Stowe in Vermont – to name a few.
+I’ve spotted these centers in current times at family-friendly resorts like Heavenly in California, Deer Valley and Park City in Utah, Vail in Colorado, and Stowe in Vermont – to name a few.
 These centers are state licensed and usually have programming that encourages kids to get outside and enjoy snow play during the day, helping to familiarize little ones with snow clothes and cold weather.
 Some even offer hybrid daycare/ski school programs that help preschool age kids get introduced to the sport without the exhaustion of a full day of skiing.